 Merry Widow Waltz

-You can learn Vienna waltz in one of Vienna’s traditional dancing schools from a professional dance instructor.
+When in Vienna, you can learn Wiener Walzer in one of city’s traditional dancing schools from a professional dance instructor.
 In less than one hour you will be able to master the basic waltz steps to music from Johann Strauss, Josef Lanner and Carl Michael Ziehrer.
-That is usually all you need to waltz at busy dancing events and balls.
-(The best Vienna balls are a perfect ground to practice it further).
-On top, you acquire a piece of good old Vienna culture!
-Learn more about the Vienna Waltz lesson for couples.
+Usually, dance classes take place daily, cost EUR 50 per person and you do not need to make a reservation in advance.
+In fact, the basic waltz steps for Viennese waltz and Slow Waltz is all you need to waltz at busy dancing events and balls.
+(Thebest Vienna ballsare a perfect ground to practice it further).
+On top, you acquire a piece of good old Viennese culture.